The Washington DC area had many spots that server great home made ice cream. Here are my favorites.

 As I was talking about my favorite ice cream places in DC, I was told that I had to try Thomas Sweet in Georgetown.
 So I made a special trip there to try it out.

 Thomas Sweet is the granddaddy of all ice cream shops in DC, having served Georgetown since 1979.
 They now have locations in other cities, but this is the original.
 It is a classic old style ice cream shop.
-When I stopped by, there was a bit of a crowd.
-But the line moved quickly.
-This was during the summer break; I expect the lines are longer during the school year.
+The number of flavors is immense; pretty close to four dozen.
+Each homemade, and many are quite original.
+Price wise, I find the Thomas Sweet the best bargain in DC.
+A large only costs $7.00, and you get quite a bit of ice cream with that price.

-Like Jeni’s, there is a large selection of ice cream flavors to choose from.
-Fortunately, I had plenty of time to choose.
+Both times I’ve visited, there has been a long line.
+That gives you plenty of time to choose from their large selection.
+But not too much time, as it does move quickly.
+On my first trip there, I got a cone.
 One of the signs on the wall quoted a review saying their bittersweet was “The Best Chocolate Ice Cream in the world!”
 So I had to try it.
 It was quite good, although I’m not sure I would call it the best.
 I also had two other flavors: hazelnut and chocolate marshmallow.
 I found the hazelnut too strong; I am used to much more subtlety in nut flavored ice cream.
 The chocolate marshmallow was top notch, my favorite of the three.

 Thomas Sweet is famous for its mix-ins: candy that is added to ice cream.
-They had all sorts, but I made special note of oreos, gummy worms, and malted milk balls.
-I had a cone and so could not partake.
-They looked quite delicious and I regret my decision.
-Next time.
+They had all sorts, but I made special note of Oreos, gummy worms, and malted milk balls.
+Their ice cream is so good by itself, I don’t feel the need to add anything to it.
+Maybe one day.

 Here’s the Scoop